Bill Haywood: Espionage trial

 Haywood and the IWW frequently clashed with the government during their labor actions.
 The onset of World War I gave the federal government the opportunity to take action against Haywood and the IWW.
 Using the newly passed Espionage Act of 1917 as justification, the Department of Justice raided forty-eight IWW meeting halls on September 5, 1917.
 The Department of Justice, with the approval of President Woodrow Wilson, then proceeded to arrest 165 IWW members for "conspiring to hinder the draft, encourage desertion, and intimidate others in connection with labor disputes."

 In April 1918, Haywood and 100 of the arrested IWW members began their trial, presided over by Judge Kenesaw Mountain Landis.
 The trial lasted five months, the longest criminal trial up to that time; Haywood himself testified for three days.
 All 101 defendants were found guilty, and Haywood (along with fourteen others) was sentenced to twenty years in prison.

 Despite the efforts of his supporters, Haywood was unable to overturn the conviction.
 On March 31, 1921, he skipped bail while out on appeal and fled to the Russian SFSR.
 IWW officials were taken by surprise that Haywood had jumped bail, with his own attorney declaring that, "Haywood has committed hara-kiri so far as the labor movement is concerned if he has really run away.
 He will be disowned by the IWW and all sympathizers."
 A bond in the amount of $15,000 posted by millionaire supporter William Bross Lloyd was forfeited as a result of Haywood's flight.

 Life in Soviet Russia

-From left, William Shatoff, Haywood, and George Andreytchine in Soviet Russia.
+Haywood (center) with William Shatoff (left) and George Andreytchine in Soviet Russia, February 24, 1922.

 In Soviet Russia, Haywood became a labor advisor to Lenin's Bolshevik government, and served in that position until 1923.
 Haywood also participated in the founding of the Kuzbass Autonomous Industrial Colony.
-Various visitors to Haywood's small Moscow apartment in later years recalled that he felt lonely and depressed, and expressed a desire to return to the U.S. In 1926 he took a Russian wife, though the two had to communicate in sign language, as neither spoke the other's language.
+Various visitors to Haywood's small Moscow apartment in later years recalled that he felt lonely and depressed, and expressed a desire to return to the U.S. In 1926 he took a Russian wife, even though she did not speak English and he did not speak Russian at the time of their marriage.